 Find out more about the Freedom from Fistula work here.

-Smalls for All® is delighted to partner with Freedom From Fistula Foundation as we continue our quest to provide the very basic, yet vital, supply of underwear to women in Sierra Leone, Malawi and Madagascar.
-Working together, Freedom From Fistula Foundation and Smalls for All® can help these women achieve access to a better quality of life.
+Smalls is delighted to work with Freedom From Fistula Foundation to help these women achieve access to a better quality of life.

 Read more about what we do.